Great-Sun-Group/credex-core/ai_context/code_summary.md

 async function cleanupSearchSpace(session, credexesRedeemed) {
 async function updateLedgerSpace(session, valueToClear, credexesInLoop, credexesRedeemed) {
 async function markCredexAsProcessed(session, credexID) {
-async function createNotifications(session: Session, loopID: string): Promise<void> {
+async function createNotifications(session: neo4j.Session, loopID: string): Promise<void> {
     // Step 1: Find all loops starting and ending at the specified account, with the specified searchOwesType
     // Step 3: Filter loops to include only those containing a node with the earliest earliestDueDate
     // Step 4: Return only the longest loop, breaking ties with rand()